 Figure 1.2.5: Trigger threshold using T5TEA, 50% trigger efficiency is achieved at about 2.5 mV, corresponding to less than 1 photo-electron with the CHEC-S buffer amplification of about 4 mV per photoelectron.

 The CHEC readout has been designed to allow the use of a range of photosensors (MAPMs or various types of SIPMs).
-Changes must be made to the front-end buffer to accommodate the different electrical charactoeristics of the various sensors (e.g. capacitance and output current and voltage), but otherwise the readout chain remains the same.
+Changes must be made to the front-end buffer to accommodate the different electrical characteristics of the various sensors (e.g. capacitance and output current and voltage), but otherwise the readout chain remains the same.
 The SiPMs for use on CHEC-S have been purchased, and buffers suitable for these designed and constructed (Leicester).
-Even in the relatively short time since the purchase of the sensors, rapid pregress has been made in SiPM design and manufacture, so the pre-production and production cameras will use sensors with hgher quantum efficiency and reduced optical cross talk.
+Even in the relatively short time since the purchase of the sensors, rapid progress has been made in SiPM design and manufacture, so the pre-production and production cameras will use sensors with higher quantum efficiency and reduced optical cross talk.
 Studies of a large number of possible sensors have been made at a range of GCT institutes, including those in INFIERI.
 A detailed comparison of these is currently underway, following which the final sensors will be chosen.